carloskleber/tupa_ref/README.md

 * Salari, J. C., Azevedo, R. M. and Portela, C. "An efficient modeling of transmission lines towers and grounding systems for lightning propagation studies," IX SIPDA, Foz do Iguaçu, Brazil, Nov.
 2007.
 *  S. Visacro and A. Soares, Jr., “HEM: A model for simulation of lightning related engineering problems,” IEEE Trans.
 Power Del., vol. 20, no. 2, pp. 1206–1208, Apr.
 2005.

+## Purpose

+The model is an application of the Method of Moments (MoM), also called in the power system community as Hybrid Electromagnetic Model (HEM).

+## How to

+The project can be applied standalone using the existing projects, or adapted as a library, connecting with frontends.

+It is expected to have a JSON input (even in Fortran)

+## Regarding the name

+According to Wikipedia, _Tupã_ (or _Tupan_, _Tupave_ or _Tenondete_) is the word for God in the Tupi and Guarani languages, being one of your manifestations in the form of thunder, probably the name itself literally "the sound of thunder".
+As the model related to lightning phenomena and conceived in Brazil the name TUPÃ was used in the original Matlab routine, whcih to avoid encoding problems can be used as "TUPA".